crlnvls/halloween-weather/README.md

 # Halloween Weather App 👻

-An app where users can search or add a current location to see a estimate of future weather condition.
+An app where users can search or add a current location to see a estimate of future weather conditions.

 ### Technologies